vast-data/cosmos-labs/lab3/README.md

 2. **Stores data in VAST Database** - Using `vastdb` for scalable weather data storage
 3. **Enables advanced analytics** - Correlating weather patterns with air quality metrics
 4. **Provides real-time insights** - Weather trends, pollution episodes, and health impacts

-## Build On VAST: Code Lab Server Access
-The VAST Data Labs gives our entire community remote access to our data infrastructure platform for hands-on exploration and testing.
-The lab environment is a practical way to get familiar with VAST systems, try out different configurations, and build automation workflows - all without needing your own hardware setup.

-If you do not have access to a VAST cluster, complete this lab using our data infrastructure platform, [join our Community to get Code Lab Server access](https://community.vastdata.com/t/official-vast-data-labs-user-guide/1774#p-2216-infrastructure-automation-with-python-and-the-vast-api-3).

 ## 🏗️ Architecture